miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 ![](DocImage/features.png)

-* Go to your Facebook Page and go to settings
+* Open your Facebook Page and go to settings
     * Go to Advanced Messaging.
     * Select configure from App Settings.
     * Set Primary receiver for handover protocol to your Page.
     * Set Secondary receiver for handover protocol to Page inbox.

+This process is used to enable Live chat feature mode.

 * Your Facebook Page has now been setup!!